Percutaneous coronary intervention: Procedure

-The term balloon angioplasty is commonly used to describe the inflation of a balloon within the coronary artery to crush the plaque into the walls of the artery.
-While balloon angioplasty is still done as a part of nearly all percutaneous coronary interventions, it is rarely the only procedure performed.
+Balloon angioplasty is the inflation of a balloon (often part of an integrated medical device combining a balloon, guidewire, and stent) within the coronary artery to 'crush' the plaque causing the occlusion into the walls of the artery.
+Balloon angioplasty is still often performed as a part of PCI procedure, it is rarely the only activity performed.
+Procedures commonly associated with PCI are:

-Other procedures done during a percutaneous coronary intervention include: